Canonicalization: The Ultimate Guide for SEO

 While not a direct directive, including canonical URLs in your XML sitemap can reinforce your preference to search engines.

 - List only the canonical URLs in your sitemap.
+The XML sitemap format for this is straightforward: each

-- Ensure all URLs in the sitemap are accessible and return a
+tag within your sitemap entries to specify alternate language versions, which can indirectly reinforce canonical relationships. - Ensure all URLs in the sitemap are accessible and return a

 200 OK